buildout/buildout/eggrecipe/src/zc/recipe/egg/README.txt

 Installation of distributions as eggs
 =====================================

-The zc.recipe.egg ewcipe can be used to install various types if distutils distributions as eggs.
+The zc.recipe.egg recipe can be used to install various types if distutils distributions as eggs.
 It takes a number of options:

 distribution